AMH, anti-Mullerian hormone, is part of ovarian reserve assessment

 AMH levels in a woman’s blood help our Virginia fertility doctor, Dr. Fady Sharara, determine a woman’s fertility potential.
-The AMH blood test is one important component of our ovarian reserve testing.
+This blood test is one important component of our ovarian reserve testing.

 AMH and ovarian reserve

-The AMH test is a simple blood test that can be performed at any time during a woman’s cycle.
+The anti-Mullerian hormone test is a simple blood test that can be performed at any time during a woman’s cycle.
 This test is particularly recommended for certain women.

 - Those who want to pursue IVF or those considering egg freezing.